curl/everything-curl/cmdline.md

 whole command line and applies those to all the URLs that it transfers.

-That was a simplification: curl also offers an option (-;, --next) that inserts a boundary between a set of options and URLs that it will apply the options for.
-Then it moves across the boundary option and starts applying the following options to the next set of URLs to operate with.
+That was a simplification: curl also offers an option (-;, --next) that inserts a sort of boundary between a set of options and URLs that it will apply the options for.
+When the command line parses finds a --next option, it applies the following options to the next set of URLs to operate with.
+The --next option thus works as a *divider* between a set of options and URLs.
+You can use as many --next options as you please.

 As an example, we do a HTTP GET to a URL and follow redirects, we then make a second HTTP POST to a different URL and we round it up with a HEAD request to